Dandd6541/Cars/README.md

 **Getting Started:**

-To begin, use your Google account to login.
+-To begin, use your Google account to login.<br>
-Then, click on Add Car which will right away direct you to the page with the top Toyota's between the years of 1995-2023.
+-Then, click on Add Car which will right away direct you to the page with the top Toyota's between the years of 1995-2023.<br>
-You will have options of several differnt Toyota's to choose from and to check their availabilities as well.
+-You will have options of several differnt Toyota's to choose from and to check their availabilities as well.<br>
-Once the information is put in such as the Make,Model, Year and Availability, it will then direct you to a page which shows your most recent searches and the information.
+-Once the information is put in such as the Make,Model, Year and Availability, it will then direct you to a page which shows your most recent searches and the information.<br>
-Once you click on the details for that specific Make and Model, it will direct you to a page to write a review and rate it as wel (1-5).
+-Once you click on the details for that specific Make and Model, it will direct you -to a page to write a review and rate it as wel (1-5).<br>
-If by any chance you need to eidt or delete a review, that function is there and ready as well.
+-If by any chance you need to eidt or delete a review, that function is there and ready as well. <br>
-Enjoy my Toyota Blog.
+-Enjoy my Toyota Blog. <br>